How To Record a Bounced Check in QuickBooks Online

 To reopen the invoice, uncheck the box to the left of the invoice and check the box to the left of the check that was created in step one.
 Now, click the green Save and new button, and the invoice in the transaction list should show a status of Open or Overdue.

-You can now email or print and mail the invoice to the customer, as discussed in our tutorial on how to create and send invoices.
+You can now email or print and mail the invoice to the customer, as discussed in our tutorial on how to create and send invoices in QuickBooks Online.

 Step 3: Record the NSF Fee

 Next, record the NSF fee charged by your bank.
-If this is the first time you’re recording an NSF fee, you should first create a Service Item so that the fee can be marked up and billed to the customer.
+This fee represents the cost to the bank for processing the bounced check, and it is a cost that customers mostly have to bear as account holders.
+If this is the first time you’re recording an NSF fee, you should first create a service item so that the fee can be marked up and billed to the customer.

-The details of adding Service Items are covered in our guide on how to set up products and services, but we’ll go over them here so that we can talk about the specifics applicable to setting up the NSF Fee.
+The details of adding service items are covered in our guide on how to set up products and services in QuickBooks Online, but we’ll go over them here so that we can talk about the specifics applicable to setting up the NSF Fee.

 Hover over Sales in the left menu bar and then click Products and services.

 From the Products and services screen, click the green New button in the upper right corner to create a new product or service item.
-The Product and service information screen that appears after clicking New provides the four item types that can be created for products and services.
+The Product/Service information screen that appears after clicking New provides the four item types that can be created for products and services.
 Click on the third item, Service.

-Here’s an example of how to complete the add service screen:
+Here’s an example of how to complete the Product/Service information screen:

 A. Name: Name the Service Item “NSF Fee” or something similar.

-B. Sell this product/service tick box: Check the box indicating you sell this service to your customer.
+B. Sell this product/service tick box: Check the box indicating that you are selling this service to your customer.
 This will make it easier to add an NSF Fee to your customer’s invoice.

 C. Description field: Enter a description of the charge you would like to appear on your customer’s invoice.